adamsilver/fdpb/03-Book-A-Flight.md

 ### An autocomplete component

-What we really need is a control that let's users filter a long list of destinations quickly.
-We need the flexibility of a text box combined with the assistance of a select box.
-What need an autocomplete control.
-Autocomplete controls may also be known as *type ahead* or *predictive search* but we let's settle on *autocomplete* for communication purposes.
+Users need a control that let's users filter a long list of destinations quickly.
+Something that combines the flexibility of a text box with the assurance of a select box.
+This is known as an autocomplete.
+An autocomplete is also known by other names such as *type ahead*, *predictive search* or *combobox* but let's settle on *autocomplete* for communication purposes.

 Autocomplete controls work by suggesting, in this case, destinations, as the user starts typing.
-As suggestions appear, the user selects one to *complete* automatically, hence the name.
-This saves users from having to scroll a long list and is forgiving if they make small typos.
+As suggestions appear, you can select one quikcly, automatically *completing* the field.
+Hence the name.
+This saves users scrolling and can be designed to be forgiving of small typos.

-HTML5 introduced the `datalist` element which when combined with a text box gives the desired behaviour.
-Unfortunately, it's not ready for prime time due to its many bugs[^3].
-It may be a reasonable option for you, if you're building something only to be consumed in a specific browser that you can control.
-But otherwise, you'll need to create a custom component.
+HTML5 introduced the `datalist` element which combines with a text box to create the desired behaviour.
+Unfortunately it's not ready for prime time due to its show stopping bugs[^3].
+If you're project has the advantage of being consumed to a specific modern bug-free browser that you can control, then this may still be a suitable option for you.

+For us, we've already defined our principles.
+We know we want to give users the best experience they can get no matter their browser choice or lack thereof.
+A word of warning though, we're about to break new ground.
+Designing custom form components is hard work.
+Certainly orders of magnitude harder than simply using a native one.

-Now we're about to enter new territory here.
-Designing custom components is a lot harder than using a native form control.
-To help guide us, accessibility expert, Steve Faulkner has what he calls a ‘punch list’[^4].
-Essentially it's a list of rules which state that a custom component should:
+To help us through though, Steve Faulkner, accessibility expert has what he calls a *punch list*[^4].
+Essentially a list of rules that any custom component should adhere to.
+In a short a custom component should:

-- be focusable with the keyboard.
+- Be focusable with the keyboard.
-- be operable with the keyboard.
+- Be operable with the keyboard.
-- work with assistive devices.
+- Work with assistive devices.
-- work without Javascript.
+- Work without Javascript.

-To solve the last problem we need to talk about Progressive Enhancement.
-We briefly skimmed the approach in chapter 1 but it's worth talking about it a little more here.
-Progressive Enhancement is about giving everyone a core experience.
-Then, if possible and necessary, creating a better, ‘enhanced’ experience for those using a more capable browser.
+To abide by the last rule we need to talk about progressive enhancement.
+It was only a matter of time until this subject came up.
+We touched upon the subject in chapter 1 but it's worth while delving deeper now.

+Progressive enhancement is about giving everyone a core experience.
+Then, if possible and where necessary, creating a better, ‘enhanced’ experience for those who use a better browser.
+By better, I mean one that is more capable.
+When Javascript is available users will get the enhanced autocomplete component, but what happens when there is a Javascript failure?

-In this case, the enhanced experience is the autocomplete itself, but we need to think about users who due to no fault of their own won't be able to get it.
-The core experience will have to be either a text box or a select box.
-On balance a select box seems more appropriate here as it stops users having to endure page refresh that delivers no results.
+This is a question that the concept of a core experience answers.
+In this situation it simply means which native component will users get.
+It comes down to a select box or a search box.
+On balance, a select box seems appropriate as it stops users enduring a trip to the server only to see no results.

 How it might look before enhancement: